Bride buying: History

 In his History, Herodotus reports approvingly of the former Babylonian and Illyrian custom of holding an annual auction of each village's young women reaching marriageable age.
 He states that the high price of the healthiest and most beautiful was used in part to fund dowries for the ugliest and most crippled, each of the latter being given to the man who would legitimately marry them for the least amount.
 Despite his praise, he acknowledges the Babylonians discontinued the practice owing to mistreatment of brides, particularly those bought by outsiders, and says that since the Fall of Babylon to the Persian Empire the general poverty of the country had led to many fathers prostituting their daughters instead of auctioning or marrying them off.

 One of the first recorded instances of bride-buying in North America can be traced back to 1619 in Jamestown, Virginia.
 The first Jamestown settlers were exclusively European males, historian Alf J. Mapp Jr believes this could be due to the belief that "...women had no place in the grim and often grisly business of subduing a continent..."
 With stories of famine, disease and dissension, the European women feared that leaving England and traveling to the colony would be of great risk.
-Unable to find wives, many men chose to desert the colony.
-In order to reduce desertion, colony leaders sent advertisements back to Europe, pleading for women to immigrate to the colony.
-Trying to persuade potential brides to come to Jamestown proved to be difficult, however, 17th-century marriage obstacles proved to be beneficial to the men of the colony.
-Attaining a home and constructing domestic household in Europe was costly.
-If not born into wealth, most people would need to obtain significant savings before being able to wed.
-The majority of working-class Englishwomen turned to domestic service to acquire the necessary funds to marry and marital immigration offered an enticing alternative to what otherwise would be years doing menial work for meager pay.
 The Virginia Company offered women who chose to leave England in favor of the colony generous incentives such as linens, clothing, a plot of land, and their choice of husband.
-After a husband was chosen, he would then pay the Virginia Company with 150 pounds (70kg) of "good leaf" tobacco (which is equivalent to roughly $5000 USD in today's currency) to pay for their bride's passage to the colony.
+After a husband was chosen, he would then pay the Virginia Company with 150 pounds (70kg) of "good leaf" tobacco to pay for their bride's passage to the colony.
 This is how the Jamestown brides earned themselves the nickname the "tobacco brides".